DigimonFrankie/DigimonFrankie/README.md

 * I am an aspiring data scientist and looking for full-time opportunities.
 * :pencil: My favourite programming languages are Python and MySQL.
 * 🌱 I’m currently uploading my past and new projects to GitHub.
-* 🔭 I’m currently working on various machine learning projects and comparing the performance between Scikit-learn and TensorFlow running on an ARM M2 Max chip.
+* 🔭 I’m currently working on various machine learning projects and comparing the performance between Scikit-learn and TensorFlow running on an ARM chip.
 * 💬 Ask me about Data Science, Machine Learning, or Skiing.